Updated on 8/09/17.

-Gluten intolerance or non-coeliac gluten sensitivity (NCGS) is a sensitivity to gluten in people who do not have the autoimmune condition coeliac disease, and it is not the same as an allergy to wheat, or an autoinflammatory condition.
-In those who supposedly have NCGS, it causes intestinal and other symptoms as a result of eating foods containing gluten.
+Gluten intolerance or non-coeliac gluten sensitivity (NCGS) is a sensitivity to gluten in people who don’t have CD or wheat allergy (Shrewy and Hey, 2016).
+In those who have NCGS, it causes intestinal and other symptoms as a result of eating foods containing gluten.

 - The placebo effect (Catassi et al, 2013: 3849).
-This means that when someone strongly believes that they have NCGS even when they don’t, when they start to eat a gluten-free diet they feel better.
+This means that when someone strongly believes that they have NCGS even when they don’t, when they start a gluten-free diet they feel better.

 - We do not know whether or not NCGS is always a long-term condition.
-In some people it may be very short-term, transient or passing.
+In some people it may be short-term, transient or passing.

 What are the symptoms of NCGS?